Cheeki Rafiki

 Cheeki Rafiki was a Bénéteau First 40.7 sailing yacht.
+The yacht lost her keel in the Atlantic Ocean about 720 nmi southeast of Nova Scotia, Canada, and subsequently capsized.
+Rescue services found her upturned hull before it sank but the crew – four English men – were never found.
 Her sinking on May 16, 2014 resulted in an extended debate over the safety of modern sailing boats.
-The yacht lost her keel about 720 nautical miles Southeast of Nova Scotia and subsequently capsized.
-Rescue services found her upturned hull before it sank but the crew – four English men – were never found.

 The yacht

 Cheeki Rafiki was a Bénéteau First 40.7, which had been built 2006 in Bénéteau's shipyard in Saint-Hilaire-de-Riez, France.
 She had been delivered to the customer in December 2006, who planned to enter her in charter regattas around Great Britain.
 In 2011, Stormforce Coaching took over the management of the yacht, but not her ownership.
-Subsequently, they entered the yacht twice for the Atlantic Rally for Cruisers (ARC), in the autumns of 2011 and 2013.
+Subsequently, they entered the yacht twice into the Atlantic Rally for Cruisers (ARC), in 2011 and 2013.
 After each of these crossings, she stayed in the Caribbean Sea for a few months.
-The tragedy happened during the journey home in early 2014.
+The disaster happened during the journey home in early 2014.

 Central to the later investigation was the construction of the hull and especially the link between the hull and the so-called "matrix", an inner layer that was embedded in the lower part of the hull to give it the necessary stability and stiffness.
 The keel was secured to the hull by ten bolts; nine of them 24mm in diameter and one 14mm.
 They were laminated into the keel, and put through the outer hull, the matrix, and a steel washer, and then secured with nuts.
 The building process and the construction fulfilled the CE-seaworthiness Classification of category A (ocean), in the version valid at the time of building.
 Additionally, the construction process had been surveyed by Bureau Veritas.